NicolaiVoldstedlund/BIMmanager_g_01/A5/README.md

-# A5 - REFLECTION
+# A5 - REFLECTION - GRP01

 ## My learning experience:

 - Identification of my own level at the beginning of this course and where I ended

-At the start of this course, I would classify myself as operating between a **modeler** and **analyst** level.
+At the start of this course, I would classify myself as operating between a **OpenBIM Modeler** and **OpenBIM Analyst** level.
 I had prior experience from the OpenBIM course where I modeled a building, and I possessed some Python knowledge that enabled me to analyze data through scripts.
-Together with my group members, I initially took on the **manager** role.
+Together with my group members, I initially took on the **OpenBIM Manager** role.
 However, both group members dropped out after the second lesson, leaving me at a crossroads.
 I considered stepping down from the OpenBIM manager responsibility but ultimately decided to continue.
 I saw this as an opportunity for personal development—to simultaneously analyze data while managing coordination between other groups, gathering their knowledge, and elevating scripts based on their collective analyses.
-Through this journey, I evolved from a modeler/analyst into a relatively confident **OpenBIM manager**, capable of handling both technical analysis and project coordination responsibilities.
+Through this journey, I evolved from a modeler/analyst into a relatively confident **OpenBIM Manager**, capable of handling both technical analysis and project coordination responsibilities.

 - What else do I still need to learn?